MEET THE STEWARDSHIP TEAM

 NORA the GOPHERSNAKE, Species Ambassador

-Nora is the newest addition to the OSS team.
-She is the Sonoran subspecies of nonvenomous Gophersnake (Pitouphus catenifer), and a close cousin to the smaller Great Basin subspecies of Gophersnake found throughout BC, Nora arrived at the OSS office from the Kamloops Wildlife Park in 2019 after she was confiscated from an individual who did not have proper exotic animal permits.
+Nora is a Sonoran subspecies of Gophersnake and a close cousin to the smaller Great Basin subspecies of Gophersnake found throughout BC.
+Nora arrived at the OSS office from the Kamloops Wildlife Park in 2019 after she was confiscated from an individual who did not have proper exotic animal permits.

 When she is not participating in OSS's SnakeSmart program or attending other OSS presentations to help reduce fear and misunderstandings around snakes, Nora can usually be found basking under her heat lamp, dozing under her favourite piece of bark or eating a freshly thawed rat.